Huangphoux/the_datastar_way/README.md

 # Multiplayer

 -   Multiplayer: real time + collaborative
--   The function rendering the view should not distinguish users, so that it renders the same view for everyone
+-   The function rendering the view don't distinguish users, so that it renders the same view for everyone
--   To show user-specific views, create them in that same function, and send them to the that user's stream only
+-   To show user-specific views, create them in that same function, and send them to that user's stream only

 # Signals